31304923nwu/Cmpg-323-Overview---31304923/README.md

 # Cmpg-323-Overview---31304923
 # Project Repository Information

-This repository contains a collection of projects and coursework for [Class Name].
+This repository contains a collection of projects and coursework for CMPG 323.
 Each project is organized in its respective repository.
 Below is a list of the projects along with their corresponding repositories:

-## Project 1: [Project Name 1]
+## Project 1: Project Name 1
-- Repository: [Link to Project 1 Repository]
+- Repository:
-- Description: [Brief description of the project]
+- Description:

-## Project 2: [Project Name 2]
+## Project 2: Project Name 2
-- Repository: [Link to Project 2 Repository]
+- Repository:
-- Description: [Brief description of the project]
+- Description:

-## Project 3: [Project Name 3]
+## Project 3: Project Name 3
-- Repository: [Link to Project 3 Repository]
+- Repository:
-- Description: [Brief description of the project]
+- Description:

-## Project 4: [Project Name 4]
+## Project 4: Project Name 4
-- Repository: [Link to Project 4 Repository]
+- Repository:
-- Description: [Brief description of the project]
+- Description:

-## Project 5: [Project Name 5]
+## Project 5: Project Name 5
 - Description:

 ## Exam (POE) Submission: